Introducing Qualified Time Stamp Authority (QTSA) services from Signicat

 Ownership of a deed can be transferred between people, and in this case, it is important to know who the deed’s rightful owner is.
 There may also be cases where you need to know the ownership at a given point in time, in case of an incident.

 Intellectual property rights can be hard to prove.
-You may need to prove you where in possession of certain information at a given point in time, to protect a brilliant idea against someone who may claim it is their idea.
+You may need to prove you were in possession of certain information at a given point in time, to protect a brilliant idea against someone who may claim it is their idea.

-A contract may specify certain conditions happening relative to the time of signing, for instance that the contract is only valid a year from the time of signing.
-A contract may also have dependencies to price volatile parameters, for example supply of petroleum, securities, interests and more, in which case the time is important to determine the correct dependency.
+A contract may specify certain conditions happening relative to the time of signing, for instance, that the contract is only valid a year from the time of signing.
+A contract may also have dependencies to price volatile parameters, for example, supply of petroleum, securities, interests and more, in which case the time is important to determine the correct dependency.

 Using the QTSA

 Signicat utilises the open standard RFC3161 for timestamping.
-This allows customers to pass on a hash of their data and not the data itself, hash being a unique string calculated based on original data.
+This allows customers to pass on a hash of their data and not the data itself, a hash being a unique string calculated based on original data.
 Signicat never sees the actual customer data.
 Signicat generates the timestamp and returns the result to the customer.
 The customer decides how to use and store this timestamp and handles all timestamp validation.